krtchnt/os_homework_6610501955/report_6610501955.typ

 === 3.1 Deadlock Avoidance (Banker's Algorithm)

-Using the classic example from Silberschatz et al.[^silberschatz], the tool computes a safe sequence `[P1, P3, P4, P0, P2]` and evaluates ad-hoc requests.
+Using the classic example from Silberschatz et al. @silberschatz2018, the tool computes a safe sequence `[P1, P3, P4, P0, P2]` and evaluates ad-hoc requests.
 For instance, P1's request `[1,0,2]` is deemed safe, whereas P0's `[3,3,0]`
 would violate safety and is rejected.
 The implementation constructs the `need`